keithhearne/VSTPlugins/README.md

 Assumptions for development:
 * Plugin design and framework created using the JUCE framework available at: [JUCE] (http://www.juce.com/)
 * The Steinberg VST 3 SDK is needed in order to build these, the path to this will need to be adjusted in each of the .jucer files
-* Subsequent implementation and DSP programmed in Xcode using C++
+* Subsequent implementation and DSP programming in Xcode using C++, used to build the vst component
 * all sample rates fixed at 44.1KHz.
 * all VSTs are 32bit versions
 * stereo versions designed for stereo interleaved format